 Recreating Milgram’s Famous Experiment

 Recently, Jerry Burger, a psychology professor at Santa Clara University, replicated Milgram’s famous study with some modifications to address the ethical concerns of the study.
-The challenge, Burger explained, was to come up with a version of Milgram’s procedures that still provided useful comparisons to the original study without posing risk to the participants’ well-being.
+The challenge, Burger explained, was to develop a version of Milgram’s procedures that still provided useful comparisons to the original study without posing risk to the participants’ well-being.

 Why do Milgram’s experiments remain so relevant and important today?
 Burger explained in an issue of the APS Observer: